Currently accepting new students for online lessons while COVID 19 is a concern with the option to move to in-studio once it is safe to do so

 - Students and accompanying siblings should not touch anything in the studio or wander to other rooms in my home unless explicitly permitted by myself or you, the guardian.This includes our animals (they are friendly, just make sure to ask first and please do not try to pick them up!).
 This is mainly for you and your child’s safety.

 - Parents and siblings who accompany students must remain in the studio for the entire length of the lesson.
 I have coloring books, colored pencils, books and puzzles for siblings or friends while they wait if they are restless.

 - Any siblings or friends who accompany students should remain quiet and do their best to not distract their sibling/friend having a lesson.

-- Please provide me your best contact number or email to notify you if I am running late or experiencing other travel difficulties.
+- Make sure to provide me your best contact number or email to notify you if I am running late or experiencing other scheduling difficulties.
 I will be sure to provide you with your full lesson time one way or another.

-- If you find that you need to cancel with less than 24 hours notice (I completely understand life happens, and sometimes it is unavoidable to provide 24hr notice),you will be given one chance to make up your lesson within 14 calendar days of your originally scheduled lesson time if my schedule allows.
+- If you find that you need to cancel with less than 24 hours notice (I completely understand life happens, and sometimes it is unavoidable to provide 24hr notice), you will be given one chance to make up your lesson within 7 calendar days of your originally scheduled lesson time if my schedule allows.
 If you cannot do a makeup lesson, this will result in the lesson being marked as "missed" and will still be charged as if you attended the lesson.